anyahayda/SnakeGame/README.md

 Using JS, HTML and CSS without third-party libraries.
 ## How to play and the rules of the game
 The player controls a non-stop snake that can only move up, down, right, left and collect food.
 Each time a snake eats fruit, it will increase by the same length.
 This is what complicates the game, as you must avoid collisions with your own tail, the edges of the field and the walls that serve as obstacles.
 As soon as one of these options happens, the game starts again.

+There are also levels in the game.
+Each level has its time and during this time the snake must collect a certain amount of points (eating food).  <br />
+**With each level increases:**
+1. The number of obstacles.
+2. The number of points you need to collect to advance to the next level.
+3. Time (for more difficult levels - more time, because you have more to do).
+4. Score (one food - 10 scores).
+5. With each passed level plus 2 lives and you can also 'get' lives during the level).
 ## Implementation stages
 **Stage 1**: Creating a field.  <br />
 **Stage 2**: Making a snake move automatically. <br />